MCrissDev/HANotify/README.md

 Android actionable notifications for Home Assistant.
 This code is based from https://github.com/Crewski/HANotify
 ## Setup
-1. If you have free version of Ariela use fcm-android.py script from arielafree directory If you have PRO version of Ariela use fcm-android.py script from arielapro directory
-2. Copy the fcm-android.py file into your /custom_components/notify/ folder (create it if you don't already have it)
+1. Copy the fcm-android.py file into your /custom_components/notify/ folder (create it if you don't already have it)
-3. In your configuration.yaml file, add the following to initialize the components:
+2. In your configuration.yaml file, add the following to initialize the components:

 ```
 notify: